OpenMS/OpenMS/README.md

 is an open-source software C++ library for LC-MS data management and analyses.
 It offers an infrastructure for rapid development of mass spectrometry related software.
-OpenMS is free software available under the three clause BSD license and runs under Windows, macOS and Linux.
+OpenMS is free software available under the three clause BSD license and runs under Windows, macOS, and Linux.

 It comes with a vast variety of pre-built and ready-to-use tools for proteomics and metabolomics data analysis (TOPPTools) and powerful 2D and 3D